Skip to main content

 Create a template from chat

-Ask Sofie to create both the document structure and placeholder list.
+Ask Sofie to create both the document structure and field list.

 Then review: